-The Central Bank of Bahrain's (CBB) Basel 2 guidelines outlining the capital adequacy framework for banks incorporated in the Kingdom of Bahrain became effective from 1 January 2008.
+The Central Bank of Bahrain's (CBB) Basel 3 rules outlining the capital adequacy framework for banks incorporated in the Kingdom of Bahrain became effective from 1 January 2015.

-NBB has adopted the Standardised Approach for Credit Risk, standardised Approach for Market Risk and the Basic Indicator Approach for Operational Risk to determine the capital requirement.
+NBB has adopted the Standardised Approach for Credit Risk, Standardised Approach for Market Risk and the Basic Indicator Approach for Operational Risk to determine the capital requirement.
 This report consists of the Basel Committee's Pillar 3 disclosures and other disclosure requirements as stipulated by the CBB.
 The report contains a description of the Bank's risk management and capital adequacy policies and practices including detailed quantitative information on capital adequacy.

-As at 30 June 2014, the Bank's total risk weighted exposures amounted to BD 977.8 million; Tier 1 Capital and Total Regulatory Capital amounted to BD 249.3 million and BD 301.4 million respectively.
-Accordingly, Tier 1 Capital Adequacy Ratio and Total Capital Adequacy Ratio were 25.5 percent and 30.8 percent respectively.
-These ratios exceed the minimum capital requirements under the CBB's Basel 2 framework.
-The Bank's intention is to maintain a Tier 1 capital ratio above 8 per cent and a total capital ratio in excess of 12 per cent.
+As at 30 June 2015, the Bank's total risk weighted assets amounted to BD 1,164.8 million; CET Tier 1 Capital and Total Regulatory Capital amounted to BD 381.1 million and BD 392.3 million respectively.
+Accordingly, CET Tier 1 Capital Adequacy Ratio and Total Capital Adequacy Ratio were 32.72 percent and 33.68 percent respectively.
+These ratios exceed the minimum capital requirements under the CBB's Basel 3 framework.